Charge Density

 .
 Both of them uses fractional coordinates of plot base vector.
 If they are used with rectangle=True

 , that refers to the old, non-orthogonal base vectors.
-The origin of plotting axes are always 0.
-To avoid influences of periodic boundaries, supercell sizes, i.e., a_range[1]-a_range[0]
+Coordinates of the original plotting window are kept.

 By setting lineplot=True